Ionic vs. Xamarin: Mobile App Development

 Tips for .NET devs who want to move to web

-If you’re already vested in the Microsoft ecosystem and you’re looking for alternatives to Xamarin for mobile development, it’s clear why Ionic and the broader web ecosystem are a great choice.
+If you’re already vested in the Microsoft ecosystem and you’re looking for Xamarin alternatives for mobile app development, it’s clear why Ionic and the broader web ecosystem are a great choice.
 And given the vast resources and supportive community surrounding Ionic and web development in general, there’s never been a better time to make the switch.

 Still not sure which platform is the best fit for your team?
 Schedule a Strategy Session to speak directly with one of our Solutions Architects.